 Should Chain Lakes Loop be a 100 Classic Hike?

 I am hiking all “100 Classic Hikes of Washington”.
-But the question is, Should Chain Lakes Loop be a 100 Classic Hike of Washington?
+But the question is, Should Chain Lakes Loop Trail be a 100 Classic Hike of Washington?

 Let me know in the comments if you think Chain Lakes Loop should be a 100 Classic Hike of Washington!